JADE-V-V/JADE/docs/source/dev/dev_configuration.rst

         for the conditional color formatting.
 As an example, if ``{"red": 20, "orange": 10, "yellow": 5}`` is provided, the table cells will be colored in red if the difference between the two simulations is greater than 20, in orange if it is greater than 10 and in yellow if it is greater than 5 and green otherwise.
+* ``change_col_names``: a dictionary that specifies the new names for the columns.
+The keys are the original column names and the values are the new names.
+This will be applied as a last operation before dumping the df.

 An example of a *table* configuration is shown below: